len-sla/GPT_finetuned_with_own_text/README.md

 ![### comparing local and online translator result ](gpt00.JPG)

-### General info
-There are three released sizes of GPT-2:

-* 124M (default): the "small" model, 500MB on disk.
-* 355M: the "medium" model, 1.5GB on disk.
-* 774M: the "large" model, cannot currently be finetuned with Colaboratory but can be used to generate text from the pretrained model (see later in Notebook)
-*  1558M: the "extra large", true model.
-Will not work if a K80 GPU is attached to the notebook. (like 774M, it cannot be finetuned).
-   Larger models have more knowledge, but take longer to finetune and longer to generate text.
-You can specify which base model to use by changing model_name.

 ##  Other examples with diffrent  prefixes which  are sometimes interesting, crude or surprising: